A Lower Bound for the Mahler Volume of Symmetric Convex Sets

-The Mahler Conjecture is one of those amusing (and perhaps annoying) conjectures that have been floating around mathematical literature for decades.
+The Mahler Conjecture is one of those amusing conjectures that have been floating around mathematical literature for decades.
 It originates (as the name indicates) from Mahler's studies at the end of the Thirties.
 It is one of those mathematical conjectures that everyone with a minimal knowledge in mathematics can understand.
-The idea is simple: consider (symmetric) convex sets in a fixed dimension and ask yourself what the \emph{most} and \emph{least} (symmetric) ones are.
-To be able to give a mathematical flavour to this question, Mahler introduced a \emph{functional} on the class of (symmetric) convex sets, and was interested in minimising and maximising this functional.
+The idea is simple: consider (symmetric) convex sets in a fixed dimension and ask what the \emph{most} and \emph{least} (symmetric) ones are.
+To be able to give a mathematical flavor to this question, Mahler introduced a \emph{functional} on the class of (symmetric) convex sets, and was interested in minimizing and maximizing this functional.
 The functional is now known as the \emph{Mahler volume} of a convex set.
-To understand this functional one should first know the definition of the polar of a (symmetric) convex body : \begin{de}[Polar of a Convex Body] Let $K$ be a convex body in $\mathbb{R}^n$.
+To understand this functional one should first know the definition of the polar of a (symmetric) convex body : \begin{definition}[Polar of a Convex Body] Let $K$ be a convex body in $\mathbb{R}^n$.
 The polar of $K$ denoted by $K^{\circ}$ is the following:

-where $.$ stands for the inner product associated to the canonical Euclidean structure of $\mathbb{R}^n$. \end{de} It is not hard to verify that indeed $K^{\circ}$ is a convex body (should $K$ be convex itself).
+where $.$ stands for the inner product associated to the canonical Euclidean structure of $\mathbb{R}^n$. \end{definition} It is not hard to verify that indeed $K^{\circ}$ is a convex body (should $K$ be convex itself).
 Additionally, if we suppose $K$ to be symmetric with respect to the origin of $\mathbb{R}^n$, $K^{\circ}$ satisfies the same property.

-The Mahler volume of a (symmetric) convex body can be defined as:
+The Mahler volume of a (symmetric) convex body is defined by :

 and the interesting question is now to find:

 where $K$ runs over the class of (symmetric) convex bodies.